Cooperation, composition and activities of the Managing Board and Supervisory Board

 1. Audit Committee

-The Audit Committee, which has equal representation, is composed of at least four members who are elected by the Supervisory Board.
-The total number of members of the Audit Committee is determined by the Supervisory Board and must always be even.
-In accordance with the German Corporate Governance Code, the Committee must have at least one independent member.
-The Audit Committee is responsible for monitoring the financial reporting process, the effectiveness of the systems of internal control, risk management and internal auditing, and the audit of the annual financial statements.
+The Audit Committee, which has equal representation, is composed of six members who are elected by the Supervisory Board.
+In accordance with the German Corporate Governance Code, the chairman of the Committee must be independent.
+The Audit Committee is responsible for monitoring the financial reporting process, the effectiveness of the systems of internal control, risk management and internal auditing as well as the audit of the annual financial statements.
 It has the following main duties:

 - To perform a preliminary audit of the annual financial statements and the consolidated financial statements, the combined management report of HUGO BOSS AG and the Group and the profit appropriation proposal, to discuss the audit report with the external auditor and to prepare the Supervisory Board’s decision on the approval of the annual financial statements and the consolidated financial statements;